 - The manuscript text (excluding abstract, references, figures, tables, and appendices) is expected to be between 3,000 and 6,000 words, although longer and shorter texts will also be considered on an occasional basis.

 - All submissions must use the WSA Working Paper template.
-The template can be found on the WSA website (http://www.cardiff.ac.uk/archi/working_papers.php).
+To download the template click here.

 - The title page should consist of a title (and where appropriate a subtitle).
 The title page should also include the name(s) of the author(s)